 Swim Meets

-Swimmers who are 6 & under, “Speedy Sixers” will only compete at home meets, plus the Speedy Sixer Meet.
+Swimmers who are 6 & under, “Speedy Sixers” will only compete at home meets, plus the Speedy Sixer Meet at the end of season.

 The coaches will be setting the lineups for the meets based on the swimmers that have declared for the events through the website www.twinlakespenguins.com.
 This often starts 3-5 days before the actual meet.
 Therefore, it is imperative for you as a parent (or swimmer) to declare for the meets whether you will attend or not.
 While it may seem easy to tell a coach or email a manager yes or no for your child(ren), keep in mind that expecting them to track information for many parents is not practical.
 The website is easy to use, and we are happy to help you learn how to get logged on and declare your child(ren) as a yes or no.